Conservation of Wolves in Europe

 Many official estimates of wolf numbers are based on figures provided by hunting associations, and are commonly exaggerated.
 Objective research into true numbers of wolves and their prey, together with education about predator/prey dynamics and the importance of wolves in the local ecosystem, can help reduce conflicts between wolves and hunters.

-Eco-tourism provides an alternative, non-lethal, way of exploiting wolves.
+Eco-tourism provides an alternative, non-lethal way to increase tolerance of wolves.
 Tourists using local accommodation, transport, restaurants and other facilities demonstrates an economic benefit to local communities from wolf presence, and can help foster tolerance and a sense of ’ownership’ and pride in local wildlife.
 Eco-tourism also offers employment opportunities for former hunters as guides.

 There is increasing recognition of the importance of creating and maintaining a network of habitat corridors between protected areas where wolves live and potentially suitable wolf habitat, to allow natural dispersion and recovery, including across national borders.
 Overpasses or underpasses of a suitable width and design for wildlife across major roads and railways can help reduce mortality and allow wolves to disperse or follow prey to new areas.